 SHOE STORIES - Daniel’s Story – Black ‘47

 We settled down close to a big Workhouse and a graveyard overlooking the waters of the canal.
-It was terrible to see a large crowd of starving and sick people queing for the Workhouse is a little way off, some sitting on the ground waiting to be admitted.
+It was terrible to see a large crowd of starving and sick people queuing, some sitting on the ground waiting to be admitted.

-‘I’ll not go to there.’ said John, sticking out his chin ‘Mam, I want to stay with you and Catherine.’
+‘I’ll not go to there,’ said little Bernard, sticking out his chin.
+‘Mam, I want to stay with you and Catherine.’

 I was so glad that Mam had made the brave decision for us to take passage to a new life far from ‘the hunger’.